Best Saffron Arancini

 For the risotto

-• 1 shallot, finely diced
+1 shallot, finely diced

-• 1 leek washed, halved and finely diced
+1 leek rinsed, halved and finely diced

-• 2 stems fresh thyme, de-stalked
+2 sprigs fresh thyme, leaves picked

-• zest of half a lemon
+zest of half a lemon

-• 1 litre (4 cups) hot chicken or vegetable stock, if vegetarian
+1 litre (4 cups) hot chicken or vegetable stock, if vegetarian

-• a good pinch of saffron threads or 1/4 teaspoon saffron powder
+a good pinch of saffron threads or 1/4 teaspoon saffron powder

-• salt and freshly ground black pepper
+salt and freshly ground black pepper

 For the arancini

-• 100g mozzarella, cut into 1 cm cubes
+100 g mozzarella, cut into 1 cm cubes

-• 2 -3 eggs, lightly whisked
+2 eggs, lightly whisked

-• 1 litre vegetable oil, for frying
+vegetable oil, for frying

-1. Heat the olive oil and butter in a saucepan.
+Heat the olive oil and butter in a saucepan.
 Add the chorizo and cook for several minutes until the red oils.
 Remove and set aside.

-2. Pour the stock into a separate saucepan, add the saffron threads and place on the heat to keep warm.
+Pour the stock into a separate saucepan, add the saffron threads and place on the heat to keep warm.

-3. Add the shallots to the pan and sauté until softened.
-Add the leeks, thyme and lemon zest and cook for a further 2 minutes.
+Sauté the leeks in a little more oil until softened.
+Stir in the leeks, thyme and lemon zest and cook for a further 2 minutes.
 Add the rice and stir to coat in the buttery oils.
 Toast for about a minute.
+Deglaze the pan with the wine and reduce by half.

-6. Once all the stock is used up the risotto should be al dente.
+Now add the hot chicken stock, one ladle at a time allowing the rice to absorb the stock before adding the next ladle.
+Stir continuously to agitate the rice.
+Once all the stock is used up the risotto should be al dente.
 Cooking time is between 22-25 minutes.
 If the rice is not yet cooked, add a little extra water.

-9. Roll tablespoon amounts of risotto into balls.
+For the arancini, combine the breadcrumbs and panko crumbs.
+Place the eggs, flour and crumbs into three separate bowls.
+Roll tablespoon amounts of risotto into balls.
 Press slightly to flatten, then place a piece of mozzarella in the centre.
 Close and roll into a ball.
 Repeat until you’ve used all the risotto mixture.

-10. In a deep saucepan, heat the oil to 180º C.
+Place the oil in a deep saucepan and heat to 180º C.

 Here is the risotto recipe I mentioned.
 You could also try the Instant Pot version.
 It’s hands-free cooking at its best.